nobody-777/SET-RCL/README.md

 ## Inference

-1.Test the trained model on the unseen domains.
+Test the trained model on the unseen domains.

 - Specify the target dataset with `--dataset`: `cub`, `cars`, `places`, `plantae`, `CropDiseases`, `EuroSAT`, `ISIC` or `chestX`.
 - Specify the saved model you want to evaluate with `--name`.